lunixbochs/struc/README.md

 ----

  - ```Var []int `struc:"[]int32,little,sizeof=StringField"` ``` will pack Var as a slice of little-endian int32, and link it as the size of `StringField`.
- - `sizeof=`: Indicates this field is a number used to track the length of a another field.
-Sizeof fields are automatically updated on `Pack()` based on the current length of the tracked field, and are used to size the target field during `Unpack()`.
+ - `sizeof=`: Indicates this field is a number used to track the length of a another field. `sizeof` fields are automatically updated on `Pack()` based on the current length of the tracked field, and are used to size the target field during `Unpack()`.
  - Bare values will be parsed as type and endianness.

 Endian formats